 For many people, psoriasis skin plaques don’t improve significantly after topical treatment with ointments or creams.
 And, sometimes, too much skin is affected by psoriasis, making topical treatment impractical.

 At the same time, systemic psoriasis drugs have more potential side effects.
 Knowing the benefits and risks of systemic psoriasis treatment can help you and your doctor make the right choice for your treatment.

 Topical therapies are any psoriasis treatment that’s applied on the skin.
 Absorption into the bloodstream and effects elsewhere in the body are minimal.
 Common topical treatments include:

-- Corticosteroids (such as hydrocortisone or fluocinonide), moisturizers, anthralin, coal tar, tazarotene, and calcipotriene.
+- Corticosteroids (such as hydrocortisone or fluocinonide), moisturizers, anthralin, coal tar, tazarotene, calcitriol, calcipotriene, and tacrolimus.

 - Ultraviolet light (phototherapy) can also be focused only onto affected areas of skin.